 Those who didn't take advantage risked losing water service.
 With the cooperation of the York Water Co., the city began sending notices to delinquent property owners, giving them as little as 10 days to comply or lose water.

 By and large, it seems to be working.

 Payment plans: O'Rourke reported to the council Tuesday that nearly 1,300 account holders set up payment plans last year.
 That's in addition to 67 account holders who paid the full amount owed in one lump sum.

 The goal, O'Rourke said, has been to establish payment plans the account holders can afford.
-In some cases, that means a 50-year timeline, what O'Rourke called "the half-century plan."

 "We don't want to set up payment plans that are going to force people to fail," he said.